Blackstar (album): Recording

 The February sessions yielded "Dollar Days", "Girl Loves Me", "Someday" and a re-recording of "Sue (Or in a Season of Crime)".
 "Dollar Days" was created without a preliminary demo, instead being devised on the spot in the studio based on a guitar idea from Bowie.
 Visconti said Bowie wanted to remake "Sue" to "make a different version of it, with a completely different flavour".
-James Murphy of LCD Soundsystem was present during these sessions, contributing percussion on "Sue" and "Girl Loves Me"; his work on Arcade Fire's Reflektor inspired Bowie to remix "Love Is Lost" for The Next Day Extra (2013).
-(Note: Bowie had previously provided uncredited guest vocals on the title track of Reflektor.)
+James Murphy of LCD Soundsystem was present during these sessions, contributing percussion on "Sue" and "Girl Loves Me"; he had previously remixed Bowie's song "Love Is Lost" for The Next Day Extra in 2013.
 Murphy had been slated to co-produce Blackstar but backed out due to feeling "overwhelmed".
 (Note: Guiliana said that Murphy had other projects he was already committed to.)

 For the March sessions, the band were joined by the jazz guitarist Ben Monder, who played on the original recording of "Sue".
 Monder found the environment to be positive, saying that Bowie respected their ideas and contributions.
 Songs recorded included "Blackstar", "I Can't Give Everything Away", "Killing a Little Time" and a remake of "Someday" (now titled "Blaze").
 Bowie performed his vocals live while the band played during the Magic Shop sessions, but moved to Human Worldwide Studios in April for proper recording.
 The majority of his vocals were recorded from scratch between April and May, although some vocals from the Magic Shop sessions were kept, including part of "I Can't Give Everything Away" and the full vocal for "No Plan".
 Visconti's assistant at Human Worldwide, Erin Tonkon, contributed backing vocals to "Tis a Pity She Was a Whore".
 (Note: Tonkon had previously contributed backing vocals to The Next Day Extra track "Atomica".)